ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

     * [2.6.2 Retrieve Application Data by PRID](#262-retrieve-application-data-by-prid)
   * [2.7 List of Configurable Parameters](#27-list-of-configurable-parameters) _(MOS_PFM_PRG_FR_7)_
 # 1. Overview
-The pre-registration module enables an user to book an appointment for one or many individuals for registration.
+The pre-registration module enables an user to book an appointment for one or many Individuals for registration.
 It allows an user to enter their demographic details and book appointment by choosing a suitable registration center and time slot and then notifies user on successful booking.
 This module also has the provision for appointment rescheduling and cancellation.

 # 2. Features
 ## 2.1 Login/Creating an user account